 Anne Stuhldreher, Director

 Anne Stuhldreher is the Director of Financial Justice in the Office of the Treasurer for the City and County of San Francisco.
-San Francisco is the first city in the nation to launch a Financial Justice Project to assess and reform how fines, fees, and financial penalties impact the cities’ most vulnerable residents.
+San Francisco is the first city in the nation to launch a Financial Justice Project to assess and reform how fines, fees, and financial penalties impact the city's low-income communities of color.